rauschma/markcheck/doc/manual/quick-start.md

 # Quick start

+Requirement for using Markcheck:

+* [Node.js](https://nodejs.org/) must be installed.
+It runs Markcheck’s code.
+* Node.js comes bundled with npm which provides the `npx` command for running Markcheck without installing it permanently.

-## Trying out Markcheck without installing it
+## Trying out Markcheck without installing it permanently

 There are demos for several languages in [`markcheck/demo/`](../../demo/)